Programs and Activities

 - The program runs during the fall, spring and summer semesters, from January – May for spring, June – August for summer and September – December for fall internships

-- Student receives a $2,500 stipend that is paid out in one installment at the end of the internship
+- Student receives a $4,000 stipend that is paid out in one installment at the end of the internship once all documents have been received by Baruch’s Pre-Law Advisor

-- The payment of $2,500 is paid upon receipt of a 1-2 page summary of his/her internship experience from the student, which is submitted at the end of each internship via e-mail to the Pre Law Advisor at the end of the internship
+- The payment of $4,000 is paid upon receipt of a 1-2 page summary of the internship experience from the student, which is submitted at the end of each internship via e-mail to the Pre-Law Advisor at the end of the internship

-- Student will be required to attend an individual or group meeting with the Pre Law Advisor, at the end of the internship to debrief about the experience and submit a completed Internship Evaluation Form (completed by the Internship Supervisor)
+- Student will be required to submit a completed Internship Evaluation Form (completed by the Internship Supervisor)

-- Legislative and political science internships are not eligible for this stipend
+- Note: Legislative and political science internships are not eligible for this stipend

 Application Deadline